Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 1. If Keras is used with TensorFlow backend, then it's possible to export `tf.session` and use it inside `hydrosphere/serving-runtime-tensorflow` runtime.
 2. Otherwize it's possible to use `hydrosphere/serving-runtime-python` runtime and define the work with the model in a python script.

->Note: For this tutorial we will do second approach, but if you want to get familiar with the first one, you can see this lnik.
+>Note: For this tutorial we will do the second approach, but if you want to get familiar with the first one, you can see this lnik.

 ### Creating handler

 For running this model we will use Python Runtime.
-Internal structure of a model for this runtime should have `src` directory, and contain `func_main.py` file inside it.
+Internal structure of a model for this runtime should have `src` directory and contain `func_main.py` file inside it.

 ```sh
 $ mkdir src